I’m a pusher.

 During 2013-14, when my in-laws lived in the house, electricity usage averaged 725 kilowatt hours (kWhs) per month.
 During 2015-16, when we lived in the house, electricity use dropped by 53 percent to 339 kWhs per month.
 Here’s a spreadsheet of monthly meter readings:

 How did we get such mind-bending results?
 It boils down to five easy changes:

 - The Geezer Freezer.
 The garage housed an old freezer.
 Our local utility paid us $50 for it and hauled it away for free.
 I figure this saved us about 2400 kWh per year (see my gloating post here).

 - The Less-Than-Frugal Fridge.
-The garage also housed an old fridge.
+The garage also housed an old refrigerator.
 Our local utility paid $50 for this too.
 I figure this saved us about 1200 kWh per year.

 - LED Dimmable Bulbs.
 My in-laws favored dimming circuits on much of their lighting.
 Until recently, dimmable LEDs were expensive, so most of their bulbs were incandescent.
 But then our utility sponsored a big sale of LED dimmables at Costco.
 We pounced, buying fourteen LED floodlights for $6 each (retail was $10 apiece) and eighteen standard LED light bulbs for $2 each (retail was $6.66 apiece).
 This $136 in lighting might seem unduly expensive, but it’s mostly offset by the $100 we received for the fridge and freezer.

 - A Taxing Television.
 We watch TV much less than our in-laws did—three hours versus sixteen hours per day.
 We also replaced their older Sony, which drew 155 watts, with our newer Vizio, which draws only 86.3 watts.
 We figure these changes save about 800 kWh per year.